 Getting an eSIM for your trip to China is a very smart move.

-Mobile data is usually a fraction of the cost of using your own phone carrier in China.
+Fortunately, you won’t break the bank – eSIM data is usually a fraction of the cost of using your own phone carrier in China.

 Option 1 – Airalo

 I love how easy it is to install an Airalo eSIM on my phone.
+It’s just a few clicks!

-You can do it all via the Airalo app or simply scan their QR code to get started.
+You can do it via the Airalo app or simply scan their QR code to get started.

-Here are the data allowances and how long the data lasts for.
+Here are the data allowances and how long the data lasts for:

-Data allowance | How long it lasts |
+| Data allowance | How long it lasts |

-1 GB | 7 days |
+| 1 GB | 7 days |

-2 GB | 15 days |
+| 2 GB | 15 days |

-3 GB | 30 days |
+| 3 GB | 30 days |

-5 GB | 30 days |
+| 5 GB | 30 days |

-10 GB | 30 days |
+| 10 GB | 30 days |

-20 GB | 30 days |
+| 20 GB | 30 days |

-Unlimited | 10 days |
+| Unlimited | 10 days |

 If you extend your trip, you can simply top up or purchase another eSIM.